-The notices are being mailed to Medicaid recipients who are:
+The notices were mailed to Medicaid recipients who are:

 age 65+ and

 Do not have EITHER Medicare Part A or Part B (which means they likely do not receive Social Security benefits, since Medicare is automatic for people age 65+ receiving Social Security)(They either don't receive Social Security because they did not do enough covered work for insured status or because of immigration status),

 Are US Citizens or have been Permanent Resident Aliens (have a "green card") for 5+ years.

 Have incomes below the Medicare Savings Program SLIMB level (120% Federal Poverty Level)